-In 2015 the world’s governments agreed to a set of global Sustainable Development Goals, including UN Ocean Goal Number 14, to set their focus for the coming decades on efforts to fight poverty and create a greener, fairer planet.
-SDG 14 recognises the critical role of the Ocean for our planet and humanity.
+In 2015 the world’s governments agreed to a set of global Sustainable Development Goals (SDGs), including UN Ocean Goal Number 14, to set their focus for the coming decades on efforts to fight poverty and create a greener, fairer planet.
+SDG14 recognizes the critical role of the Ocean for our planet and humanity.
 ACTION is the key word here.
-The Ocean is everybody’s business and all of us (Joe Public, governments and businesses) need to take concrete action and invest in its future health, ensuring the Ocean SDG’s 17 goals and 169 targets become a reality.
-This will enable Ocean life to regenerate having benefits that extend across communities and beyond borders for generations to come.
+The Ocean is everybody’s business and all of us (Joe Public, governments and businesses) need to take concrete action and invest in its future health, ensuring that the SDG’s 17 goals and 169 targets become a reality.
+2020 was the year for four of the ten SDG14 targets and it is evident that they have not been met.
+Despite the target deadlines having passed, there is no time to lose in taking global action to drive action on SDG14.
+It will help Ocean life regenerate, having benefits that extend across communities and beyond borders for generations to come.

 - In September 2015, world leaders adopted new Sustainable Development Goals (SDGs) to combat poverty and promote a greener, fairer future, replacing the Millennium Development Goals (MDGs), which expired at the end of 2015.

 - The 17 goals and 169 targets were debated by UN member states, civil society and business representatives for three years.
 Implementation of the sustainable development agenda began on 1 January 2016.